ginacassin/Github-Analytica/README.md

 2. Install the requirements.
 3. Run the script you want to execute:
    1. There's a flag for testing purposes (-t or --test), which will run the script on a small subset of the data.
 For example, to run the `top_15_languages` script on a small subset of the data, run `spark-submit scripts/top_15_languages.py -t`.
+   2. Some scripts have a flag (`-l or --language`) to choose the language to filter the script.
+For example, to run the `top_5_single_language_repositories` script for the language Python, run `spark-submit scripts/top_5_single_language_repositories.py -t -l Python`.
-   2. The logs of the script can be found in the `logs` folder.
+   3. The logs of the script can be found in the `logs` folder.
 These provide a cleaner view of the script's execution.

 ### GCP
 Scripts can be run with the following command: `spark-submit scripts/{script_name}.py`.
 For example, to run the `top_15_languages` script, run `spark-submit scripts/top_15_languages.py`.